 Claude Le Tohic has garnered numerous awards in recognition his for skills, including the James Beard Foundation Award of Best Chefs in America 2010 and induction as a member of “Les Maîtres Cuisiniers de France” (Master Chefs of France).
 Despite his distinguished credentials, Claude Le Tohic remains a grounded and humble professional, continually inspiring those around him and excited to share his talents with the world.

-Pratik Mungre brings his years of international experience in French and Italian cuisine to the role of Assistant Chef of ONE65.
-Pratik’s diverse career has seen him work with renowned chefs in all corners of the world.
-ONE65 represents an exciting next step in Mungre’s culinary career, in which he will be working closely with Executive Chef and Partner Claude Le Tohic to execute his vision of celebrating modern French cuisine without pretense, incorporating California’s fresh produce, and offering a full range of menus − from casual pastries and coffee to French-California fine dining − for every taste, every hour, every occasion.
+Pratik has worked alongside renowned chefs in every corner of the world and brings his years of international experience in French and Italian cuisine to his role as Assistant Chef of ONE65.
+ONE65 represents an exciting step in Mungre’s culinary career as he works closely with Executive Chef & Partner Claude Le Tohic to execute a vision celebrating modern French cuisine by incorporating the best of California’s fresh produce and offering a full range of menus − from casual pastries and coffee to French-California fine dining − for every taste, every hour, every occasion.

 Growing up in India, Mungre’s career has seen him make many international moves, although he began his love affair with hospitality in his home country.
 Shortly after his graduation from studying Hospitality & Hotel Administration at the Institute of Hotel Management in Bhopal, Mungre made his first international move to the U.K. While studying towards a Post Graduate Diploma in Culinary Arts at the Ealing, Hammersmith and West London College, he immersed himself in the world of French cuisine.
 During his studies Mungre took up his first role as Demi Chef de Partie at Chef Joel Antunes’ Brasserie Joel in the Park Plaza Hotel at Westminster Bridge.
 Mungre’s time working under Chef Antunes continued as he moved to the exclusive Mayfair neighborhood to work at the Embassy Club as Chef de Partie where he stayed for a year before making his next career move.